Deployment

 Azafea

-You need to first get the sources and build the Docker image:
+If you prefer, you can first get the sources and build the Docker image locally:

 $ git clone https://github.com/endlessm/azafea